ssw03270/REVECA_AAAI-25/README.md

 This repository contains the implementation for:
 - Paper: [REVECA (AAAI 2025)](https://arxiv.org/abs/2405.16751)

+> If you encounter any issues or bugs in the code, please feel free to open an issue in this repository.
+> If my response is delayed, it is likely that I may have overlooked the notification.
+In urgent cases, you are welcome to contact me directly at ssw03270@korea.ac.kr, and I will review and respond as soon as possible.

 ## Repository Structure

 This repository now includes two benchmark tracks: